 Who do we serve?

 TMF works under contract with CMS to provide QPP assistance to clinicians in small (15 or fewer clinicians), rural and underserved practices in Arkansas, Colorado, Kansas, Louisiana, Mississippi, Missouri, Oklahoma, Puerto Rico and Texas.

 TMF also works with practices with 16 or more clinicians in the TMF Quality Innovation Network Quality Improvement Organization region of Arkansas, Missouri, Oklahoma, Puerto Rico and Texas.

-The Medicare Access and CHIP Reauthorization Act of 2015 created a new approach to paying physicians and clinicians who treat Medicare beneficiaries, the Quality Payment Program.
-Under this program physicians and clinicians can choose from two payment paths: the Merit-based Incentive Payment System (MIPS) or the Advanced Alternative Payment Models.
+The QPP was created by the Medicare Access and CHIP Reauthorization Act of 2015.
+QPP is a new approach to paying physicians and clinicians who treat Medicare beneficiaries.
+Under this program, physicians and clinicians can choose from two payment paths: MIPS or the Advanced Alternative Payment Models.

-The Centers for Medicare & Medicaid Services is merging aspects of the Physician Quality Reporting System, the Value Modifier Program and the Medicare Electronic Health Record Incentive Program to create MIPS.
-Beginning in 2019, MIPS will pay eligible physicians and clinicians for providing care based on four performance categories: advancing care information, clinical practice improvement activities, cost and quality.
+CMS is merging aspects of the Physician Quality Reporting System, the Value Modifier Program and the Medicare Electronic Health Record Incentive Program to create MIPS.
+Beginning in 2019, MIPS will pay eligible physicians and clinicians for providing care based on four performance categories: Quality, Improvement Activities, Advancing Care Information and Cost.